EENI Global Business School.

 The Framework establishes that “Closer linkages and cooperation between East Asia and Latin America will be reciprocally profitable and contribute to both regional and international peace and stability.”

-Driven by the rise of the People's Republic of China and India, the old linkages are being revived and new ones forged between Latin America and Asia.
+Driven by the rise of China and India, the old linkages are being revived and new ones forged between Latin America and Asia.
 International Trade between East Asia and Latin America has augmented.

 From the religious point of view, the Forum consists of thirty-three countries: